-Step 4: Choose according to Project but in this example project saved on the same machine so not required.
+Choose according to Project but in this example project is saved on the same machine so not required.

-Step 5: Choose correct Source Code Management- In this example code available locally so we choose None.
+Choose Correct Source Code Management- In this example code is available locally so we choose None.

-Step 6: Build Triggers: This setting used to decide at what time our Automation Build will trigger.
-In present example, we schedule our job periodically.
+Step 4: Build Triggers: This setting is used to decide at what time our Automation Build will trigger.
+In the present example, we schedule our job periodically.
 Period of jobs passed in cron-expressions.
 Refer below more insights:

-Use below if you want to trigger in every 15 min.
+Use below if you want to trigger it every 15 min.

 H/15 * * * *

 # every fifteen minutes (perhaps at :07, :22, :37, :52) H/15 * * * * # every ten minutes in the first half of every hour (three times, perhaps at :04, :14, :24) H(0-29)/10 * * * * # once every two hours at 45 minutes past the hour starting at 9:45 AM and finishing at 3:45 PM every weekday.
 45 9-16/2 * * 1-5 # once in every two hours slot between 9 AM and 5 PM every weekday (perhaps at 10:38 AM, 12:38 PM, 2:38 PM, 4:38 PM) H H(9-16)/2 * * 1-5 # once a day on the 1st and 15th of every month except December H H 1,15 1-11 *